Bakudankun/qline.vim/README.md

 default configuration, so you can check `g:qline_config` to see the current configuration at any time.

-The default configuration is written in the [config.vim](import/qline/config.vim) file.
+The default value is written [here](import/qline/config/default.vim).
 The example configuration which is part of mine is in the following spoiler.

 <details>
 <summary>Example configuration</summary>